decentralized-identity/didcomm.org/docs/pr-guide.md

 # Protocol Publishing Guide

 ## Publish a new protocol definition
-1. Fork repo
+1. Fork the repo.
 2. Choose protocol name and version.
-Example: `my-cool-protocol`, `0.1`
+Example: `my-cool-protocol`, `0.1`.
-3. Create a folder `site/content/protocols/<protocol-name>/<protocol-version>`
+3. Create a folder `site/content/protocols/<protocol-name>/<protocol-version>`.
-4. Create a protocol definition document in that folder as a markdown file named `readme.md`.
-Use the following example as a [reference](./protocol-example.md)
+4. Create a protocol definition document in that folder as a markdown file named`readme.md`.
+Use the following example as a [reference](./protocol-example.md).
-5. Send a Pull Request to the main branch
+5. Send a pull request to the `main` branch.
+6. Wait until all CI checks are complete, and fix the errors if there are any.

 ## Update an existing protocol definition
-1. Fork repo
+1. Fork the repo.
 2. Decide if the update is
     - a fix
     - compatible change